-From the 1940s until the Children Act 1948 came into force, there would have been yearly internal reviews held at the home, supervised and attended by staff from Head Office.
-There would be no involvement or input from the birth family.
-The 1948 Act required that reviews were required to be carried out by local authorities.
+From the 1940s there would have been yearly internal reviews held at the home, supervised and attended by staff from Head Office.
+There would be no involvement or input from birth family.
+The 1948 Act required that reviews be carried out by local authorities.